Shuttle service is closed for the 2023 Season and will resume by May 1, 2024.

 Upon request for groups of 4 or more

-For environmental and economic sustainability, Cog Wild modifies the schedule to funnel riders to confirmed shuttles and will remove empty shuttles 24 hours in advance.
+For environmental and economic sustainability, Cog Wild modifies the shuttle schedule to funnel riders to confirmed shuttles and will remove empty shuttles 24 hours in advance.
 If you want a shuttle that isn’t scheduled for a particular day or time please call or email the office to inquire about adding a run for groups of 4 or more.

 This shuttle drops you at the top of the world famous Alpine Trail.
 14 miles of singletrack from Kate’s Cut In back to the Office Bridge, or add on Tire Mountain and Cloverpatch Trails (ATCA) a 25 mile epic.
 Intermediate / Advanced